1. Writing a Multi Layer Feedforward Neural Network from Scratch

 3.2.1 Initializing a class.

-(Note that:- the assumption of how many attributes we need will always fail, you might use lesser than initialized or you will create later on).
+(Note that:- the assumption of how many attributes we need will always fail, you might use less than initialized or you will create later on).
 Please follow the written comments below, for explanation.

 def __init__(self):